AE Golf News

 Picture

 In 2020, Belleair Country Club hired Fry/Straka Global Golf Course Design to oversee the restoration of the West Golf Course.
-To return the course to Ross’ 1924 design, Jason Straka turned to historical records stored at the Tufts Archives at Pinehurst Resort (Pinehurst, North Carolina) and The Belleview Inn (Belleair, Florida).
+To return the course to Ross’ 1924 design, Fry/Straka turned to historical records stored at the Tufts Archives at Pinehurst Resort (Pinehurst, North Carolina) and The Belleview Inn (Belleair, Florida).

-“When we started lowering the fourteenth green, we went through the layers of the old greens, like a birthday cake.
-On most greens, we knew when we got down to the original grade because the surrounding grade was tied in better, but on the fourteenth we hit the old railroad bed, which Ross had built the green on.”
+“As we reviewed Ross’ notes, he had a four-foot backsplash on the fourteenth green, where if you hit it slightly long, the ball would feed back toward the center.
+But when we stood there, the green was built up like a volcano, falling away on each side,” said Straka.
+“When we started lowering the fourteenth green, we went through the layers of the old greens like a birthday cake.
+On most greens, we knew when we reached the original grade because the surrounding grade tied in better, but on the fourteenth, we hit the old railroad bed Ross had built the green on.”

 Picture

-“With the return of the cop mounds and streams, you can really see how brilliant Ross was.
-Members would tend to hit away from the stream, but with the return of the cop mounds, players are forced back towards the center, bringing the stream into play.
-On No. 3 especially, but really throughout the entire course, players now have to think about the risk/reward much more on the tee,” said Slattery.
+“No. 4 is a perfect example of how Ross’ strategy has really come back to life,” said Slattery.
+“Before the restoration, members would tend to hit away from the stream to the left, which offers the ideal angle.
+But with the return of the cop mounds, players are forced back toward the center, bringing the stream into play.
+On No. 3 especially—but really throughout the entire course—players now have to think much more about risk-reward on the tee.”

 Picture

 In all, Straka restored seventeen holes and replaced an existing Par-3 with the Par-3 7th.
 The downhill Par-3 7th plays to a peninsula green that extends into the Intracoastal Waterway.
-Although there was some hesitancy to design a new hole, Straka said, “The consensus was that if Ross had had access to the land, then he would have used it,” as at the time the peninsula was owned by the town of Belleair.
+Although there was initially some hesitancy to design a new hole, Straka said, “The consensus was that if Ross had had access to the land, then he would have used it,” since at the time the peninsula was owned by the town of Belleair.

 1 Comment